Black River Wild Forest

 General information on cross-country skiing and snowshoeing includes how-to and safety tips and links to rules & regulations

-Cross-country skiing and snowshoeing are available on all trails throughout the Black River Wild Forest.
+Cross-country skiing and snowshoeing are available on all trails in the Black River Wild Forest and the easement tracts.

 General information on horseback riding includes safety tips and rules & regulations

 A 6-mile designated horse route from the McKeever Parking Area (on Wolf Lake Landing Road) heads east along the South Branch Trail to the Remsen Falls Trail, then along the Remsen Falls Trail to Wolf Lake Landing Road, then south along the road back to the parking area.